abbyazari/abbyazari.github.io/_pages/group.md

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
 Below are visiting scholars who participate in ARG via a collaborative project.

-[Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science at U of A)(Supervised by M. White)
+[Esraa Elelimy](https://esraaelelimy.github.io/) (PhD Computing Science at U of A)(Supervised by M. White) Jacob Adkins (PhD Computing Science at U of A)(Supervised by M. Bowling and A. White)